 - 6 green onions, ends trimmed, thinly sliced

-- Assemble the Salad: In a large bowl combine all the salad ingredients: chicken, peas, corn, carrots, raisins, olives, and green onions.
+- In a large bowl combine all the salad ingredients: chicken, peas, corn, carrots, raisins, olives, and green onions.
 Pour dressing in (you may not need all of it) and toss.
 Taste and correct the seasoning with additional salt and pepper, if you like.
 Serve cold or at room temperature.

 - Ahead of Time Prep: You can chop and blanch all the veggies and combine them in a bowl with the chicken, up to a day ahead.
 Store, covered tightly in the fridge.
 Toss with dressing before serving.